-Before taking start it is important to explain here, that there are different types of CPU paste having different types of composition.
-But one thing is common between them, they transfer heat from CPU towards CPU cooler.
+Before taking a start it is important to explain here, that there are different types of CPU paste having different types of composition.
+But one thing is common between them, they transfer heat from the CPU towards the CPU cooler.

 Those who have built new PCs can skip this part of removing thermal paste because these systems don’t have pre-applied thermal paste on them.

 However, if you have already applied thermal paste on your CPU then you should remove it before proceeding further.

 For applying thermal paste first you need to replace the old thermal paste.
 After that, remove the CPU cooler from the processor and gently clean the thermal paste with a paper towel.

-You can also use TIM cleaner to clean any remaining residue, for that apply few drops of TIM cleaner, and then gently rub it in a circular motion on the processor.
+You can also use TIM cleaner to clean any remaining residue, for that apply a few drops of TIM cleaner, and then gently rub it in a circular motion on the processor.
 If you follow this method it will clean the IHS (Integrated Heat Spreaders).

 If there’s residue thermal paste by the CPU latch, feel free to open your CPU latch and clean the latch and sides of your processor.

-The same method is also used to clean CPU cooler’s heatsink.
-Once you are done the cleaning process, you can start applying a new thermal paste.
+The same method is also used to clean the CPU cooler’s heatsink.
+Once you are done with the cleaning process, you can start applying a new thermal paste.